hpcleuven/VscDocumentation/source/access/mfa_quickstart.rst

    .. figure:: mfa_quickstart/firewall_link_mfa.PNG
       :alt: firewall_link_mfa

 #.
-Copy-paste the provided link in a browser and follow it;
+Copy-paste the provided link in a browser and follow it.
-   highlighting the link with your mouse is sufficient to copy the URL to your clipboard.
-Avoid using CTRL-C, or it will send a SIGINT signal interrupting your process, instead of performing a copy operation.
+   Note that if using Putty then simply highlighting the link with your mouse will copy the URL to your clipboard; avoid using CTRL-C, or it will send a SIGINT signal interrupting your process, instead of performing a copy operation.
    Once you paste the link in your browser, you end up on a login page of your university or association.